abhinavofficial/rust_the_book/README.md

 (&p1).distance(&p2);
 ```
 _The first one looks much cleaner.
 This automatic referencing behavior works because methods have a clear receiver—the type of self.
 Given the receiver and name of a method, Rust can figure out definitively whether the method is reading (&self), mutating (&mut self), or consuming (self).
 The fact that Rust makes borrowing implicit for method receivers is a big part of making ownership ergonomic in practice._

+## Using Struct
+By default, HashMap uses a hashing function called SipHash (https://en.wikipedia.org/wiki/SipHash) that can provide resistance to Denial of Service (DoS) attacks involving hash tables1.
+This is not the fastest hashing algorithm available, but the trade-off for better security that comes with the drop in performance is worth it.
+If you profile your code and find that the default hash function is too slow for your purposes, you can switch to another function by specifying a different hasher.
+A hasher is a type that implements the BuildHasher trait.We don’t necessarily have to implement our own hasher from scratch; crates.io has libraries shared by other Rust users that provide hashers implementing many common hashing algorithms.

+> To Learn
+>- Module std::collections - C:/Users/abhin/.rustup/toolchains/stable-x86_64-pc-windows-msvc/share/doc/rust/html/std/collections/index.html
+>- Struct std::vec::Vec - C:/Users/abhin/.rustup/toolchains/stable-x86_64-pc-windows-msvc/share/doc/rust/html/std/vec/struct.Vec.html
+>- Enum std::option::Option - C:/Users/abhin/.rustup/toolchains/stable-x86_64-pc-windows-msvc/share/doc/rust/html/std/option/enum.Option.html
+>- The Rust Reference - C:/Users/abhin/.rustup/toolchains/stable-x86_64-pc-windows-msvc/share/doc/rust/html/reference/introduction.html

+> At the end (may be after 6 months or so) - writing unsafe Rust - C:/Users/abhin/.rustup/toolchains/stable-x86_64-pc-windows-msvc/share/doc/rust/html/nomicon/intro.html